 The Husband denied the affairs and alleged that the wife had an extra-marital relationship of her own.
 The wife concealed the physical component of the relationship for several years, but finally admitted to it immediately before her deposition.
 The Court ultimately found the causes of the divorce to be attributable to the wife, and that her accusations were made solely for tactical reasons.
 Nevertheless, the court held that its assessment of the cause of the breakdown of the marriage could not play a significant role in fashioning its alimony award.
 Instead, it considered the length of the marriage and the fact that there had been great hardship and stress during the last half of the parties’ relationship.

-Alimony Alerts are prepared by Michael D. DeMeola of Maya Murphy, P.C.
+Alimony Alerts are prepared by Joseph Maya of Maya Murphy, P.C.

 Our family law firm in Westport Connecticut serves clients with divorce, matrimonial, and family law issues from all over the state including the towns of: Bethel, Bridgeport, Brookfield, Danbury, Darien, Easton, Fairfield, Greenwich, Monroe, New Canaan, New Fairfield, Newton, Norwalk, Redding, Ridgefield, Shelton, Sherman, Stamford, Stratford, Trumbull, Weston, Westport, and Wilton.
 We have the best divorce attorneys and family attorneys in CT on staff that can help with your Connecticut divorce or New York divorce today.

 If you have any questions or would like to speak to a divorce law attorney about a divorce or familial matter, please don’t hesitate to call our office at (203) 221-3100.
 We offer free divorce consultation as well as free consultation on all other familial matters.
 Divorce in CT and divorce in NYC is difficult, but education is power.
 Call our family law office in CT today.